 Idiot Ball: Why didn't Haruka's grandmother confirm with Kazuha's parents whether the babies were switched instead of telling Akira in her diary?

 Ill Girl: Sora, but it never really comes up, except in the manga.
 One early scene in the anime has Sora spend time at the hospital when she was younger.
 Haruka also briefly mentions this during Sora's arc.
 The visual novel plays this straight for backstory reasons, containing an entire extended scene composed of nothing but Sora's recollections of her time in the hospital.

 Why the already clingy Sora has a special hate for Nao — she walked in on them having sex several years prior.
 And in episode 8 (Nao 3), it happens again.

-Taken Up to Eleven In, well, Episode 11 (Sora 4), in which Nao and Kozue walk in on Haruka taking his sister from behind in the entryway of their house.
+Taken Up to Eleven In the anime in, well, Episode 11 (Sora 4), in which Nao and Kozue walk in on Haruka taking his sister from behind in the entryway of their house.
 At the exact moment Sora gets an orgasm.

 Little Sister Heroine: Sora — possessive and prone to thinking of him during "special" times, and an actual blood sister.

 Mood Whiplash: The omakes at the end of each episode is... out of place with the episode preceding it.
 It gets even more ridiculous when the chibi-like figures shape-shift, such as Motoka's snakish figure in episode 3.
 Or Akira's head being large.
 Coincidentally, these are also seen in the second ED.